 - 3.1.
 All FMAT students have a responsibility to: - 3.1.1.
-Treat other students, with and without a medical condition, equally. - 3.1.2.
-Tell their parent/carer, teacher or nearest staff member when they are not feeling well. - 3.1.3.
-Let a member of staff know if another student is feeling unwell. - 3.1.4.
-Not carry any medicine on their person, unless agreed as part of their health care/management plan. - 3.1.5.
-Not let any student take their medication. - 3.1.6.
-Treat all medication with respect. - 3.1.7.
-Know how to gain their mediation in an emergency. - 3.1.8.
-Ensure a member of staff is called in an emergency situation. - 3.2.
-If mature enough, and if specified in their individual health care/management plan, students will know how to take their own medication.
+Treat other students, including those subject to a medical condition, in line with Trust values, the academy ethos, and the behaviour policy. - 3.1.2.
+Act sensitively to the needs of those with medical conditions. - 3.1.3.
+Tell their parent/carer, teacher or nearest staff member when they are not feeling well. - 3.1.4.
+Let a member of staff know if another student is feeling unwell. - 3.1.5.
+Not carry any medicine on their person, unless agreed as part of their health care/management plan. - 3.1.6.
+Treat all medication with care and respect. - 3.1.7.
+Ensure a member of staff is called in an emergency situation. - 3.1.8.
+Be involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual health care plan. - 3.2.
+Where they are competent, students will be encouraged to take responsibility for their own conditions and its management.
+This should be reflected in their individual health care/management plan.